arenadata/consul/README.md

 ## Contributing

-Thank you for your interest in contributing!
-Please refer to [CONTRIBUTING.md](https://github.com/shulutkov/yellow-pages/blob/main/.github/CONTRIBUTING.md) for guidance.
-For contributions specifically to the browser based UI, please refer to the UI's [README.md](https://github.com/shulutkov/yellow-pages/blob/main/ui/packages/consul-ui/README.md) for guidance.
+For contributions specifically to the browser based UI, please refer to the UI's [README.md](https://github.com/arenadata/consul/blob/main/ui/packages/consul-ui/README.md) for guidance.